-The five African Women ministers for education, fondly known as the founding Mothers of FAWE, believed that women in decision-making positions have the potential to make a significant difference.
-In our early years 27 years ago, our efforts were focused on advocacy to place girls' education on the policy agenda at national and international levels.
-Our focus thereafter went beyond advocacy, moving towards influencing action on the ground to reduce gender disparities in access, retention and performance.
+The five African Women ministers of Education, fondly known as the Founding Mothers of FAWE, believed that women in decision-making positions have the potential to make a significant difference.
+During our early years, 27 years ago, our efforts were focused on advocacy to place girls' education on the policy agenda at national and international level.
+Our focus thereafter went beyond advocacy, moving towards influencing action across Africa to reduce gender disparities in access, retention and performance.

-Today, FAWE finds herself in a very dynamic environment where socio-political trends, particularly in the educational sector in Africa call for responsiveness to contextual changes.
-This would empower FAWE to address emerging issues, mitigate cause and effect of girls' and women's education, promote the rights and welfare of girls and women in adversity and empower them to be self-reliant and productive members of their societies.
+Today, FAWE finds herself in a very dynamic environment where sociopolitical trends, particularly in the educational sector in Africa call for responsiveness to contextual changes.
+This adaptation would empower FAWE to address emerging issues, mitigate causes against and enhance effects of girls'

+and women's education, promote the rights and welfare of girls and women in adversity and empower them to be self-reliant and productive members of their societies.